Expansion of Pacific Northwest natural gas pipeline gets go-ahead

-Despite efforts from Washington state and Oregon to block the expansion of a natural gas pipeline, a federal commission on Thursday gave the green light.
+Despite opposition from tribes, attorneys general, governors and congress members from Washington state and Oregon, a federal commission on Thursday gave the green light to a pipeline project that would increase the flow of Canadian natural gas through the West Coast.

-GTN, a subsidiary of TC Energy, brings in methane, also known as natural gas, from Alberta, Canada, via a 1,377-mile pipeline that cuts through Idaho, Eastern Washington and Oregon to link up with California pipeline networks.
+GTN, a subsidiary of TC Energy, brings in natural gas from Alberta, Canada, via a 1,377-mile pipeline that cuts through Idaho, Eastern Washington and Oregon to link up with California pipeline networks.

 In 2019, TC Energy announced a project to boost the pipeline’s capacity and reliability largely by improving three compressor stations in Kootenai County, Idaho; Walla Walla County, Washington; and Sherman County, Oregon.
 The compressors are like the engines powering the long-distance gas pipelines, compressing the gas to allow it to flow through the pipeline.